SamuelSwartzberg/flashcardifying_text_temp/inf.md

-Originally and still in some unixes, /bin would have contained system-essential binaries, while /usr/bin and /usr/local/bin would have contained non-system essential bins (and analogously for lib) today, /bin often just is a symlink to /usr/bin (and analogously for lib) whatever/lib generally conains libraries for whatever/bin /sbin is for binaries needing superuser priviledges/for system administration
+Originally and still in some unixes, /bin would have contained system-essential binaries, while /usr/bin and /usr/local/bin would have contained non-system essential bins (and analogously for lib) today, /bin often just is a symlink to /usr/bin (and analogously for lib) whatever/lib generally conains libraries for whatever/bin instead of whatever/bin, games may also go in whatever/games /sbin is for binaries needing superuser priviledges/for system administration sbin = superuser binary

 ###### /tmp

 /tmp is for temporary files.
 /tmp is sometimes emptied on process exit or on boot.
-/var/tmp is like /tmp, but meant to last longer and thus autocleaned less or not at all
+/var/tmp is like /tmp, but meant to last longer and thus autocleaned less or not at all Organization within /tmp is pretty hodgepodge.

 ###### /etc